cyber-meow/anime_screenshot_pipeline/README.md

 - [x] Core tag-based pruning [2023.10.15]
 - [x] Improved classification workflow that takes existing character metadata into account [2023.11.10]
 - [x] Embedding initialization with hard tags [2023.11.11]
+- [x] Ref directory hierarchy and Character class to account for different appearances of the same character [2023.11.28]
 - [ ] Do not crop images that are already cropped before unless otherwise specified
 - [ ] Prepare HCP with multiple datasets
 - [ ] Arguments to optionally remove character combinations with too few images